Apress/pro-jakarta-persistence-jakarta-ee10/README.md

 # Add a maven build system for:  *Pro Jakarta Persistence in Jakarta EE 10*
+# Status :
+* Chapter 2 complete.
+* Chapter 3 : Example 01,02,03,04

+# Building

+To Build targeting Derby Db

+    mvn clean package

+There are other build options described [later](#other-build-options)

-# To use
+# IDE Usage
 Import the pom.xml into your IDE.

-Status :
-* Chapter 2 complete.
-* Chapter 3 : Example 01,02,03
-              03 - Throws a Class Cast exception when  shutting down TomEE Plus 10.0.21

 # Goal: It Just works